ChrisPullToRefresh/winchmotor/Instructions.md

 1. Edit the [`cmd/remote/cmd.go` file](./cmd/remote/cmd.go).
 The code there should configure and run a robot with your modular resource configured.
 1. Run `make bin/remoteserver` to compile the [`cmd/remote/cmd.go` file](./cmd/module/cmd.go).
 1. Run `./bin/remoteserver my_sensor_name` and specify any additional commandline arguments that your code passes  to the modular resource attributes.
 This will instantiate a simplified instance of `viam-server` with your modular resource.
+1. In this case currently: `./bin/remoteserver winchmotor 1 two board-1`

 ##### Test your sensor with an operational machine